snoplus/oxsx/HOWTO.md

 of which is a double.

-Any `FitComponent`-derived object can have parameters set & gotten (via a `ParameterDict` is you like!), and renamed.
+Any `FitComponent`-derived object can have parameters set & gotten (via a `ParameterDict` if you like!), and renamed.
 The object also has its own name that can be changed.

 ### 3.2.1.
 Function